KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:dedent: 4
 			:emphasize-lines: 16-20

-	Now, we set up the project file by adding an executable with the ``${SOURCES}`` and ``${HEADERS}``.
-Next, we optionally set a the ``XR_RUNTIME_JSON`` in the debugger environment.
-We add the ``../Common`` folder as an include directory and link ``openxr_loader`` from ``FetchContent``.
-We don't have to add OpenXR as a include directory; as we specified them to be located in the CMake Build directory under ``openxr/`` when using ``FetchContent``, so we just include the OpenXR headers from the CMake Build directory.
+	Now, we have set up the project by adding an executable by using ``add_executable()`` specifying the ``${SOURCES}`` and ``${HEADERS}``.
+We have optionally set a the ``XR_RUNTIME_JSON`` in the debugger environment.
+We've added the ``../Common`` folder as an include directory and linked ``openxr_loader`` from ``FetchContent``.
+We didn't have to add OpenXR as a include directory; as we have specified it to be located in the CMake Build directory under ``openxr/`` when using ``FetchContent``, so we've only included the OpenXR headers from the CMake Build directory.

-	Next, is the include directories and linkage for the graphics APIs.
+	We have also added the include directories and linkage for the graphics APIs.
-	For Microsoft Windows, we link ``d3d11.lib``, ``d3d12.lib`` and ``dxgi.lib``, so that we can use Direct3D 11, Direct3D 12 and the DirectX Graphics Infrastructure.
-The headers are automatically included as part of the Visual Studio project.
+	For Microsoft Windows, we've linked ``d3d11.lib``, ``d3d12.lib`` and ``dxgi.lib``, so that we can use Direct3D 11, Direct3D 12 and the DirectX Graphics Infrastructure.
+The headers for Direct3D are automatically included as part of the Visual Studio project.
-	If you have the Vulkan SDK installed, we try to find that package, add the include directories and link the Vulkan libraries.
+	If you have the Vulkan SDK installed, this CMake code will try to find that package, add the include directories and link the Vulkan libraries.
-	As a default, we add gfxwrapper for OpenGL, we add the include directories and link the gfxwrapper libraries from the OpenXR-SDK.
+	As a default, this CMake has added gfxwrapper for OpenGL, we've added the include directories and linked the gfxwrapper libraries from the OpenXR-SDK.

+	Note: You can remove or comment out from the above CMake code any references to graphics APIs that are not in use, if you wish to do so.
+Leaving them in place will not effect your project.

-	That's all we need for CMake, we need for this project.
+	That's all the CMake code that we require for this project.

 .. container:: android
 	:name: android-id-1